 There are stories where parents went to SafeSport about coaches texting and saying inappropriate things sexually.

-On there website SafeSport says to go to the police if you suspect anything.
+On their website SafeSport says to go to the police if you suspect anything.
 But still stories are pretty much swept under the rug.

 These things should be taken seriously and parents of players on the team should know when a coach is being accused.